oceanypt/coldqa-tta/README.md

 ## Real-time Test-time Adaptation for Robust Question Answering under Distribution Shifts

-This repository contains information about COLDQA benchmark, and implementations of some TTA method, including our proposed OIL method.
+This repository contains information about COLDQA benchmark, and implementations of some TTA methods, including our proposed OIL method.
 More details can be seen in our paper [Real-time Test-time Adaptation for Robust Question Answering under Distribution Shifts]().

 ## Quick Links